-For the suggested project we will be exploring two research questions related to HERVs and their pathophysiologic potential:
+For the suggested project we will be exploring two research questions related to MEs and their pathophysiologic potential:

-- 1) What is the extent of HERV polymorphic integrations? - 2) What is the pathophysiologic effect of these polymorphic integrations?
+- 1) What is the extent of mobile element polymorphicintegrations? - 2) What is the pathophysiologic effect of these polymorphic integrations? - 3) What is the level of polymorphism within MEs?

-Polymorphisms among individuals with respect to HERVs can be considered at 3 levels:
+Polymorphisms among individuals with respect to mobile elements can be considered at 3 levels:

-1) Integration: existence or absence of a HERV in a specific location, 2) Viral Genome integrity: an integration can be either full-length or solo-LTR (the result of recombinational deletion that occurs after integration and results into removing the provirus apart from one of the two LTRs), 3) Mutations within the viral sequence: single nucleotide polymorphisms (SNPs) or larger deletions/insertions within the HERV sequence.
+1) Integration: existence or absence of a mobile elements in a specific location, 2) ME genome integrity: for example a HERV integration can be either full---length or solo---LTR (the result of recombinational deletion that occurs after integration and results into removing the provirus apart from one of the two LTRs), 3) Mutations within the mobile element sequence: single nucleotide polymorphisms (SNPs) or larger deletions/insertions within the ME sequence.